pleroux64/MyList/README.md

-# Rank Project
+# MyList Project

 ## Overview
-Rank is a media recommendation and tracking platform that allows users to:
+MyList is a media recommendation and tracking platform that allows users to:
 - Search for and track movies, TV shows, anime, and video games.
 - Rate and interact with media to receive personalized recommendations.
 - Explore top-rated media lists based on global ratings.